FOR THE RECORD

 In total, it’s not difficult to recognize that this disturbing state of affairs is attached to the fact that there is an on-going, unattended, civic-education gap – one couched within the context of our tangled capitalist and democracy character, one that first needs to be laid open before for the politics of today and the future can promise any real, long-term change.
 Particularly given the chaos and confusion of the day it seems an opportune time to clear the ideological air.
 Unfortunately, despite the anger, divisiveness and frustration being evidenced across the public spectrum, this is not happening.

-At this juncture I’m certainly hopeful that projects like the “symposium on civic-education” reach realization and that we move beyond the point where we currently are.
-To stay stuck should only remind us of the Orwellian state of “doublethink: to know and not to know, to be conscious of complete truthfulness while telling carefully constructed lies, to hold simultaneously two opinions which cancel out, knowing both to be contradictory and believing in both of them, to use logic against logic, to repudiate morality while laying claim to it.”
+At this juncture I’m certainly hopeful that projects like the “symposium on civic-education” be realized, and that we move beyond the point where we currently are.
+To stay stuck in place should only remind us of the Orwellian state of “doublethink: to know and not to know, to be conscious of complete truthfulness while telling carefully constructed lies, to hold simultaneously two opinions which cancel out, knowing both to be contradictory and believing in both of them, to use logic against logic, to repudiate morality while laying claim to it.”

 Quote: George Orwell, 1984, Harcourt Brace